 William Dempster Hoard

-Out of adversity came triumph for William Dempster Hoard.
+Out of adversity came triumph for William Dempster Hoard, the former Wisconsin governor who launched The Jefferson County Union newspaper in 1870.
 He did not set out to be a journalist, agricultural reformer or politician.
 But that’s precisely what he did.

 After a childhood in upstate New York, Hoard moved to Wisconsin just before the Civil war.
 After the war ended, he made his living selling pumps during the summer, music lessons in the winter, and supplemented his income by writing articles for several local papers and farm magazines.
 From there began a long and distinguished career in publishing.

 He moved his family to Lake Mills after a failed stint in hop farming.
-Lake Mills didn’t have a newspaper and, needing a livelihood, Hoard launched The Jefferson County Union in 1870.
-To fill his pages and appeal to rural readers, Hoard turned to writers in nearby villages and townships, resulting in the first local correspondents system in American newspapering.
+Lake Mills didn’t have a newspaper and, needing a livelihood, Hoard started The Jefferson County Union.
+To fill his pages and appeal to rural readers, Hoard turned to writers in nearby villages and townships, resulting in the first local correspondent system in American newspapering.

 In the 1870s, more than 80 percent of the population was dependent on farming and, conversely, Hoard’s Union was dependent on those very farmers to survive.
 At the time, Wisconsin’s agriculture was dependent on wheat and, to a lesser extent, small fruits.
 Hoard’s commitment to “making the paper a popular necessity” shined through when the harsh winters started killing fruit trees, and wheat crops were wearing out glaciated soils.
 Farmers were abandoning their farms to move west.
 From his childhood in New York, Hoard knew that manure from dairying had kept similar soils robust, and its steady income was a good way to avoid the roller-coaster world of grain prices.